Serum (blood): Purification strategies

 Blood serum and plasma are some of the largest sources of biomarkers, whether for diagnostics or therapeutics.
-Its vast dynamic range, further complicated by the presence of lipids, salts, and post-translational modifications, as well multiple mechanisms of degradation, presents challenges in analytical reproducibility, sensitivity, resolution, and potential efficacy.
+Its vast dynamic range, further complicated by the presence of lipids, salts, and post-translational modifications, as well as multiple mechanisms of degradation, presents challenges in analytical reproducibility, sensitivity, resolution, and potential efficacy.
 For analysis of biomarkers in blood serum samples, it is possible to do a pre-separation by free-flow electrophoresis that usually consists of a depletion of serum albumin protein.
 This method enables greater penetration of the proteome via separation of a wide variety of charged or chargeable analytes, ranging from small molecules to cells.

 Usage note

 Like many other mass nouns, the word serum can be pluralized when used in certain senses.
 To speak of multiple serum specimens from multiple people (each with a unique population of antibodies), physicians sometimes speak of sera (the Latin plural, as opposed to serums).
-Etymologically serum is derived from the Proto-Indo-European *ser- (“to flow, run”).
+Etymologically serum is derived from the Proto-Indo-European *ser- ("to flow, run").